TOP

 US artist SZA has been a big name in the R&B scene for many years.
 However, following the release of ‘S.O.S’ at the end of 2022, her career has taken off into the stratosphere.

-SZA continues to break new boundaries and another landmark in her career comes with a prestigious headlining slot at BST Hyde Park – which has seen the likes of Stevie Wonder, Bruce Springsteen, Taylor Swift and The Rolling Stone perform in recent years.
+SZA continues to break new boundaries and another landmark in her career comes with a prestigious headlining slot at BST Hyde Park – which has seen the likes of Stevie Wonder, Bruce Springsteen, Taylor Swift and The Rolling Stones perform in recent years.

 The anticipation was rising throughout the evening with stellar performances from support acts Sampha and Snoh Aalegra.